Clement House (Buffalo, New York): History

 In 1908, Augustus Franklin Tripp died and his daughter, Carolyn Jewett (nee Tripp) Clement, inherited the Tripp residence at 786 Delaware which had been built by Erastus S. Prosser around 1855 and purchased by Tripp in 1881.
-Carolyn and her husband, banker and industrialist Stephen Merrell Clement, tore down the Tripp residence in 1911 and commissioned Stephen's friend, Edward Brodhead Green to build them a palatial new residence.
+She and her husband, the banker and industrialist Stephen Merrell Clement, tore down the Tripp residence in 1911 and commissioned Stephen's friend, Edward Brodhead Green to build them a palatial new residence.
 The fireplace in the drawing room of the Tripp residence was removed and installed in the master bedroom of the new house.
 Before that, the Clements were living at the home of Stephen's later father at 737 Delaware Avenue.
-Sadly, Stephen died in Atlantic City, New Jersey on March 26, 1913 before the house was completed later in 1913 at a cost $300,000 to erect.
+Stephen died in Atlantic City, New Jersey, on 26 March 1913 before the house was completed later in 1913 at a cost $300,000 to erect.